Licensure as Elementary Teacher

 - EDU 323* History and Social Science in the Elementary Curriculum

 - EDU 324* Mathematics in the Elementary Curriculum

 Stage 3: (open only to Education majors who have completed all retention criteria)

-- EDU 420** Practicum and Seminary in Elementary Education (12 credits)
+- EDU 420** Practicum and Seminar in Elementary Education (12 credits)

 * Must take with pre-practicum (field-based component)

 Requisite Liberal Arts Courses for the License in Elementary Education